Political handicapping has always been an inexact science, if not a foolhardy undertaking.

 It’s merely the latest example of why most representatives will be paying more attention to state legislative leaders and lawyers than campaign officials and strategists over the next several months.
 And it’s proof positive that anyone who claims to have a crystal ball—or even some compelling polling—might find themselves changing their minds many times over in the next year.

-This article appears in the March 30, 2011, edition of National Journal Daily.
+This article appears in the March 30, 2011, edition of NJ Daily.